toddfoster/sharedprayers/content/holidays/pentecost2020.md

 **The Holy Gospel** --- _John 7:37-39_
 Deacon:
-> The Holy Gospel of our Lord Jesus Crist according to John.
+> The Holy Gospel of our Lord Jesus Christ according to John.

 **People:**
 > **Glory to you, Lord Christ.**